 - Professional worldview (one sentence that sums up this person)

-- Pain points (what’s standing in the way)
+- Pain points (what’s standing in the way of success?
+What keeps them up at night worrying?)

 Ask the right people

-You can probably answer most of these questions fairly well already, but unless you’re interacting with your ideal customer on a daily basis, you shouldn’t rely on your current knowledge to fill in the details.
+You can probably answer most of these questions on your own, but unless you’re interacting with your ideal customer on a daily basis, you shouldn’t rely on your current knowledge to fill in the details.
 Go to the people who know your personas best:

 - The sales team.
 Your sales team should know exactly what your personas’ pain points, motivations, and biggest questions are.
-Mine their knowledge and experience to get a fully fleshed-out, three-dimensional understanding of your personas.
-This is your best resource, because ultimately, your marketing efforts are designed to support the sales team in winning more customers from the buyer personas you’re creating.
+This is your best resource, because ultimately, your marketing efforts are designed to support the sales team in winning more customers.

 Design your personas

-Now that you’ve got all the right information for your persona and it’s been vetted, it’s time to put it together in an attractively designed one-page reference.
+Now that you’ve got all the right information for your persona and it has been fact-checked, it’s time to put it together in a user-friendly, one-page document.
 This is an important part of developing your buyer persona, because you want it to be easy and enjoyable to use.
 Add a photo of your persona to the sheet.
 Print it out and keep the persona within easy reach so you can quickly refer to it every time you start a new marketing campaign or content piece.

-One of our clients got so excited about their buyer personas, they blew them up and printed them out as posters, which they have hanging on their wall.
-It’s a constant reminder to their entire team—sales, marketing, customer services—who their customers are that they’re serving.
+One of our clients got so excited about their buyer personas, they blew them up and printed them out as posters, and hung them on the wall.
+It’s a constant reminder to their entire team—sales, marketing, customer services—to remember to put the customer first, and address the things they really care about.

 - Discover more great content about buyer personas

-- Stop flirting—get started with inbound marketing today!
+- Ask us anything —or get started with inbound marketing today!